carlislerainey/git-for-political-science/README.md

 [Zach Jones](http://zmjones.com/) prompted me to use Git/GitHub with his [article](http://zmjones.com/git/) in *The Political Methodologist*.
 I'm not a programmer, but I'm probably above the median in my tech-savyness.
 Git/GitHub was hard for me to learn.
+And Git is extremely complicated, so I'm still a little unsure of myself.
 I had no trouble, installing Git, setting up a GitHub account, initializing, adding, committing, and pushing.
 But I had a lot of questions.
 Many of these question did not revolve around the software, but around best practices.

 * How often should should I commit changes?
 * What files should I track?
 Should I track the data?
 The manuscript?